-For Sierra Leone, we commend the Ministry of Health, in the decision to go ahead with the universal coverage campaign for LLINs, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
+For Sierra Leone, it will be of vital importance to ensure that the universal coverage campaign for long-lasting insecticidal nets (LLINs) scheduled for 2020 goes ahead, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
 It is of particular note that this guidance was developed based upon the experiences of distributing LLINs in Sierra Leone during the Ebola outbreak.
-Based on WHO modeling, this decision, allied with sustained malaria case management through the health system will prevent a significant increase in malaria cases and deaths.
+Without the 2020 LLIN campaign, coupled with sustained malaria case management, there will be an increase in malaria cases and deaths.
 Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 29.3% increase in malaria cases, and a 99.6% increase in malaria deaths in Sierra Leone.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.